 Post this we went on the ‘Towers of America’, which is the tallest structure in San Antonio.
-Like most tall structures in the US city downtowns gives a 360-degree view of the city.
+Like most tall structures in the US, city downtowns gives a 360-degree view of the city.
 If you go to these places in the late evening around sunset, they give a nice view of the changing colors of the city.

-My trip to San Antonio was special not only for the variety and colors that it offers for a traveler.
+My trip was special not only for the variety and colors that it offers for a traveler.
 But because this was my first Couchsurfing experience.
 Now for those of you who are not aware of the concept, wait for my next post on Couchsurfing.
 This is also the first time that I traveled through buses in the US.
 While everyone warned me against traveling through it.
-Traveling in buses is not the most sophisticated way to travel in the US.
+Traveling by buses is not the most sophisticated way to travel in the US.
 But it is not as bad as it is portrayed out to be.
-In fact, I had my most relaxed time in the bus as that was the only time when I was not doing anything.
+In fact, I had my most relaxed time on the bus as that was the only time when I was not doing anything.

 Recommend you read the following travel experiences in the USA.